 Like your natural teeth, dental implants, crowns or bridges need to be regularly brushed and flossed, if not they can develop plaque and tartar which may cause other dental problems and gum disease.
 It is important to have a regular at-home routine and Dr Linc will recommend you attend regular check-up and clean appointments.

-Dr Linc and Dr Michelle are available at Harris Dental Boutique Bargara dental practice near Bundaberg Monday to Saturday at Shop 2/16 See Street Bargara Q 4670.
+Dr Linc is available at Harris Dental Boutique Bargara dental practice near Bundaberg Monday to Friday at Shop 2/16 See Street Bargara Q 4670.
 There is usually appointment times available each day to see new patients or dental emergencies.

 Give the front office team a call to talk more about your options about Dental Implants Bundaberg on 07 41590 660 to organise a time that suits you.
 Contact Us for more information or book an appointment with Dr Linc in Bargara near Bundaberg.